sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract.md

 console.log(`Smart contract method successfully called with txid ${tx.id}`);
 ```

+The major differences between here and local tests are:
+1. the contract needs to be depoyed first;
-The major difference between here and local tests is that the contract instance is connected to a real provider, which broadcasts transactions to the blockchain.
+2. the contract instance is connected to a real provider, which broadcasts transactions to the blockchain.

 Let's look at a more complex example.